 Longchen Nyingtik Ngondro

-Ngondro (Preliminary Practices) Program in a 5-Year Integrated Format
+Ngondro (Preliminary Practices) Program

 We are delighted to offer a new program that makes it possible for committed, sincere participants to complete the ngondro, or preliminary practices, of the Longchen Nyingtik lineage in 5 years.

 Traditionally the ngondro practices are completed during the initial phase of a full-time, three year retreat.
 Our program, however, is especially designed for lay practitioners with a modern lifestyle, so that they can successfully complete these practices while continuing to fulfill their daily responsibilities.

 Practice of the ngondro is the entryway to Nyingma practice and provides a direct connection to the Dharma.
 The ngondro purify negativities and accumulate positive merit, cleansing the mindstream and making students suitable vessels for the precious Nyingma teachings.

 The ngondro are an extremely important, foundational, and transformative set of practices that will reward the genuine, aspiring student of Buddhism.
 It is held that instructions from a teacher, such as Lama Palzang, are required to engage them fruitfully.
 These practices are of particular importance for Nyingma practitioners, who should seek to complete them at least once this lifetime.
 Therefore, this program is highly recommended for longtime Nyingma Mandala Organization students.
 They are a beginning practice, but also a lifelong one that, through continued and dedicated engagement, expands and deepens one’s connection to the Enlightened lineage.